 Is Hulu still free with Amazon Prime?

 No, Hulu is no longer offered for free with an Amazon Prime subscription.
 In the past, Amazon Prime members had the option to add Hulu to their subscription at no extra cost.
 However, this partnership ended in 2018.
-Currently, Hulu requires a separate subscription, which can be purchased independently or as part of a bundle with Disney+ and ESPN+.
+Currently, Hulu requires a separate subscription, which can be purchased directly from their website.

 FAQ: